OkukuItoro/OkukuItoro/README.md

 <a href="twitter.com/OkukuPatricio">Twitter</a> <a href="www.linkedin.com/in/patrick-itoro-okuku-5b3b56153">LinkedIn</a>

 - 🔭 I’m currently working on Web and Mobile apps as a freelancer.
-- 🌱 I’m currently learning React, Nodejs, flutter and web3 (Solidity)
+- 🌱 I’m currently learning React, flutter and web3 (Solidity)
 - 📫 How to reach me: links above 👆

 <!--